CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-database-collections.md

-# REST API: requesting collections in a database
+# REST API: GET database collections

 This method is used to request all collections in a database.
 It is an HTTP GET call to the following address: